chazlarson/Media-Scripts/Plex/README.md

 [======----------------------------------] 15.0% ...
 Captain America: Civil War
 ```

-It will go through all your movies, and then at the end print out however many actors you specified in TOP_COUNT.
+It will go through all your movies, and then at the end print out however many actors you specified in TOP_COUNT along with a bunch of other statistics.

 Sample results for the library above: